-If the battery is not connected or the voltage is low, the statement "Low Battery" will be added to the above statements.
-You may also see a statement "Archive Busy" if another client is busy receiving archive data.
-In this case, refrain from activating the applet, instead keep clicking the Update button and make sure "Activation" is set to "Status/RTC/Alarm" until the "Archive Busy" statement is no longer displayed.
+If the battery is not connected or the voltage is low, the statement "Check Battery" will display.
+You may also see a message "Archive Busy" if another client is busy retrieving archive data.
+Clicking the "Update" button will clear "Archive Busy".

+E) Alarm Setup

-E) Alarm Setup: There are two alarms which can be assigned to Temperature 1 Temperature 2 (one alarm to each variable).
-Selection of Input 1 or Input 2 and Setpoint High (SP_H) or Setpoint Low (SP_L).
+There are two alarms which can be assigned to Temperature 1 and Temperature 2 (one alarm to each variable).
+Selection of Input 1 or Input 2 and Setpoint High (SP H) or Setpoint Low (SP L).